whyKirbyy/whykirbyy/planning/plan.md

 The email thing should be like a modem or networking stuff

+In the HDD thing maybe could make it that peopke have to swap drives to get certain infos

 ## Features
 Site has to remember who visited.
 So that dialog can be changed accordingly